Cyrken/html-css/images/README.md

 1. **CSS:** can it be done purely with CSS (and it’s practical)?
 Do it that way.
 2. **SVG:** is it a logo, or an icon, or a simple vector-like graphic?
 Use SVG.
 3. **Two PNGs:** is the SVG not producing the desired output?
 Use a low-res and a hi-res PNGs.
-4. **Compressive JPGs:** For photos, use a double-size JPG, with lower quality.
+4. **Compressive JPGs:** For photos, use a double-dimension JPG, with lower quality, usually around 25%–35%.
 	This may not work in every situation, so use your discretion.

 ### ☛ Two PNGs